LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/common-settings-tasks.md

 In an [internal knowledge base](knowledge-base-internal-knowledge-bases-introduction.html) or an [external knowledge that uses LivePerson AI](knowledge-base-external-knowledge-bases-external-kbs-with-liveperson-ai.html), whenever someone changes an article’s content -- that is, the title, the summary, the detail or a content URL -- a back-up of the previous version of the article is automatically created.
 The system stores the three, most recent back-up versions that have been created, and you can restore one of these if desired.

-{: .important}
+Note the following:

-You can only restore an earlier version of the article’s *content* (title, summary, detail and content URLs).
+* You can only restore an earlier version of the article’s *content* (title, summary, detail and content URLs).
 To change any other article property, you must modify the article directly.
+* When applicable, a back-up version is also created due to a sync of updated content.

 **To restore an earlier version of an article**